nhrones/Hot_BuenoCache/readme.md

 ```

 ## Note -> Devtools_Hot app:
-This app has been bundled with esBuild (automatically within HotServe)!
+This app has been bundled with esBuild (automagicly within Devtools_Hot)!
 The app is architected for, and prefers to run from **_Devtools_Hot_**
 See: https://github.com/nhrones/Devtools_Hot